InternetFreedomFoundation/archive/content/post/we-have-written-to-government-asking-them-to-stop-risks-of-misuse-of-government-datasets.md

 +++
-author = "Sidharth Deb"
+author = 'Sidharth Deb'
 date = 2020-02-26T11:21:27Z
-description = ""
+description = ''
 draft = false
-slug = "we-have-written-to-government-asking-them-to-stop-risks-of-misuse-of-government-datasets"
+slug = 'we-have-written-to-government-asking-them-to-stop-risks-of-misuse-of-government-datasets'
-summary = "Vahan, a database developed by the Ministry of Road Transport and Highways, is allegedly being used to target vehicles owned by Muslims which are being burnt down.
-Although unconfirmed, we have written, with the help of Srinivas Kodali, to different Government departments to take action" title = "We have written to Government asking them to stop public access to the Vahan database #SaveOurPrivacy"
+summary = 'Vahan, a database developed by the Ministry of Road Transport and Highways, is allegedly being used to target vehicles owned by Muslims which are being burnt down.
+Although unconfirmed, we have written, with the help of Srinivas Kodali, to different Government departments to take action' title = 'We have written to Government asking them to stop public access to the Vahan database #SaveOurPrivacy'

 +++